-26.4.3.2 Phase 2
+23.4.3.2 Phase 2

 The focus of the Phase 2 work program will be additional drilling for resource definition and expansion; and will include additional metallurgical test work to refine the process parameters.
-The Phase 2 drilling will be designed for resource conversion and growth, with the objective of converting Inferred Mineral Resources to Indicated Mineral Resources, as well as converting Indicated Mineral Resources to Measured Mineral Resources.
-The additional drilling and potential upgrade of Inferred Mineral Resources to Indicated Mineral Resources may lead to Mineral Reserves.
+The Phase 2 drilling will be designed for resource conversion and growth, with the objective of converting inferred resources to indicated resources, as well as converting indicated resources to measured resources.
+The additional drilling and potential upgrade of inferred resources to indicated resource may lead to mineral reserves.